 Card.
 The Card gives you the ability to access funds held in the Account associated with it.
 You must maintain an Account in good standing in order to apply for and maintain a Card.
 If your Account is closed for any reason, then your Card will be cancelled.

 Activation.
 You must activate the Card and complete the activation process, including setting a Personal Identification Number (“PIN”), before it may be used.
 Refer to Section 6 (Personal Identification Number) for more details on setting a PIN.
-You may activate the Card through the Venmo app.
+You can activate the Card through the Venmo app or as otherwise described in your physical Card carrier.
 For your security, you will need to provide personal information in order for your identity to be verified and for completion of the activation process.

 Your representations and warranties.
 By activating the Card or by retaining, using or authorizing the use of it, you represent and warrant to us that: (i) you are at least 18 years of age (or older if you reside in a jurisdiction where the majority age is older); (ii) you are a U.S. citizen or legal alien residing in the fifty (50) states of the United States (“U.S.”) or the District of Columbia; (iii) you have provided us with a verifiable U.S. street address (not a P.O.
 Box); (iv) the personal information you provide to us in connection with the Card is true, correct and complete; (v) you received a copy of this Agreement and agree to be bound by and to comply with its terms; and (vi) you accept the Card.